shivarajmulimani/JobAgent/README.md

 # Welcome to the JobAgent Application

-This application allows you to search, match and preparation your resume for the jobs.
+This application allows you to search, match and preparation of your resume for the jobs.

 ## How It Works